 If you’re worried about how much Nextiva costs, don’t.
 Our basic plans start at just $20/user per month.
-All the benefits of VoIP, award-winning customer support, and less expensive than your traditional phone service plan–what’s not to love?
+All the benefits of VoIP and award-winning customer support at a much lower price than your traditional phone service plan—what’s not to love?

 your business needs.
 Get a free quote today!

 5) Take advantage of free advanced business phone features

 Once you’ve decided on a provider, you should implement essential business phone features.
 Without these features, your new VoIP phone system might only make or receive phone calls.

 Make sure your shortlist of VoIP providers include these features as part of their standard package.

 An auto attendant is the foundation of the modern contact center.
 Customers that call your business are always guided to the right department by using numbers on their phone’s dial pad.
 Now, smaller businesses get this functionality built into their company’s phone service.